Moving to Florida

 Moving to Florida from the West Coast

-Is the West coast your starting point?
+Is the West Coast your starting point?
 We got your back.
-Below you can find the average moving costs for a full-service moves from the West Coast to the most populated cities in Florida:
+Below you can find the average moving costs for a full-service move from the West Coast to the most populated cities in Florida:

 Destination1-bedroom2-bedrooms3-bedrooms